thomaswp/Clashroom/README.md

 **teacher** contains pages that the teacher might use to manipulate the game as time progresses.

 ### Server ###
-The server contains the backend of clashroom, mainly handling requests to the datastore.
+The server contains the backend of Clashroom, mainly handling requests to the datastore.
 The main package contains a few servlets and utilities.
 The impl subpackage contains implementations for the [RPC server calls](https://developers.google.com/web-toolkit/doc/latest/tutorial/RPC).

 ### Shared ###
-Shared contains code used on the client and server sides, including a number of serialiable classes which are passed over RPC back and forth between the.
+Shared contains code used on the client and server sides, including a number of serializable classes which are passed over RPC back and forth between them.
 It is split into a number of sub-packages as well:

 **battle** contains classes for the simulated battles between Dragons.
 Inside are sub-packages for classes of Dragons, skills for battlers, types of battlers, buffs which can be applied to battlers and actions which can occur during battles.

-**entity** contains entities which can be sotred in the datastore.
+**entity** contains entities which can be stored in the datastore.
 Many of these entities are also serializable so they can be passed back to the client.

-**news** contains types of news which can appear on a uer's newsfeed, such as a battle occuring, a quest being completed, a bounty finishing, etc.
+**news** contains types of news which can appear on a user's newsfeed, such as a battle occurring, a quest being completed, a bounty finishing, etc.

 **task** contains special classes for dealing with the bounty system.